-To get a noisy estimate of this effect, you can also set the "tie\break\policy" argument: majority\model.score(. .., tie\break\policy="random").
+To get a noisy estimate of the corrected accuracy, you can also set the "tie\break\policy" argument: majority\model.score(..., tie\break\policy="random").

 When predicting weak labels to train a down-stream model, however, you probably want to discard the abstentions.
+Calling the predict() method on the majority voter, excludes the abstentions by default and only returns records without annotations.
+These are normally used to build a training set for a downstream model.